Jyoshna-03/FinTech-Dashboard/README.md

 - Line chart for monthly income vs expense trend
 - Pie chart for spending breakdown by category
 - Transactions table with search, filter, and sort
-- Role-based UI — Viewer and Admin roles
+- Role-based UI for both Viewer and Admin roles
 - Admin can add new transactions
 - Insights section with spending analysis
 - Responsive design for mobile and desktop